Western Michigan University

 - Comparative media ethics

-Dr. Sandra L. Borden is a professor in the School of Communication at Western Michigan University, where she also directs the Center for the Study of Ethics in Society.
+Dr. Sandra L. Borden is a professor in the School of Communication at Western Michigan University, where she also serves as Director of the Center for the Study of Ethics in Society.
 Her work has been published in several scholarly books and journals, including:

 - The Handbook of Mass Media Ethics